-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION appropriate remuneration for it, since some user uploaded content services do not enter into licensing agreements on the basis that they claim to be covered by the "safe-harbour" exemption set out in Directive 2000/31/EC. possibilities to get an appropriate remuneration for it.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION which conditions, their work and other subject-matter are used as well as their possibilities to get an appropriate remuneration for it, since some user uploaded content services do not enter into licensing agreements on the basis that they claim to be covered by the "safe-harbour" exemption set out in Directive 2000/31/EC. whether, and under which conditions, their work and other subject matter are content is used as well as their possibilities to get an appropriate remuneration for it.
 It is therefore important to foster the development of the licensing market between rightholders and online content sharing service providers.
 These licensing agreements should be fair and keep a reasonable balance for both parties.
 Rightholders should receive an appropriate reward for the use of their works or other subject matter.
 77. (37a) Certain information society services, as part of their normal use, are designed to give access to the public to copyright protected content or other subject-matter uploaded by their users.
-The definition of an online content sharing service provider under this Directive shall cover information society service (37a) The definition of an online content sharing service provider under this Directive targets only online services which play an important role on the online content market by competing with other online content services, such as online audio and video streaming services, for the same audiences.
-The services providers one of the main purposes of which is to store and give access to the public or to stream significant amounts of copyright protected content uploaded / made available by its users, and that optimise covered by this intervention are those the main or one of the main purposes of which is to provide access to a large amount of copyright- protected content uploaded by their users with the purposes of obtaining profit Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION making purposes, including amongst others displaying, tagging, curating, sequencing, the uploaded works or other subject-matter, irrespective of the means used therefor, and therefore act in an active way.
+The definition (37a) The definition of an online content sharing service provider under this Directive targets only online services which play an important role on the online content market by competing with other

+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION of an online content sharing service provider under this Directive shall cover information society service providers one of the main purposes of which is to store and give access to the public or to stream significant amounts of copyright protected content uploaded / made available by its users, and that optimise content, and promote for profit making purposes, including amongst others displaying, tagging, curating, sequencing, the uploaded works or other subject-matter, irrespective of the means used therefor, and therefore act in an active way.
 As a consequence, they cannot benefit from the liability exemption provided for in Article 14 of Directive 2000/31/EC.
-The definition of online content sharing service providers under this Directive does not cover microenterprises and small sized enterprises within the meaning of Title I of the Annex to Commission herefrom, either directly or indirectly, by organising it and promoting it in order to attract more audiences.
+The definition of online content sharing service providers under this Directive does not cover online content services, such as online audio and video streaming services, for the same audiences.
+The services covered by this intervention are those the main or one of the main purposes of which is to provide access to a large amount of copyright-protected content uploaded by their users with the purpose of obtaining profit therefrom, either directly or indirectly, by organising it and promoting it in order to attract more audiences.
 Organising and promoting content involves for example indexing the content, presenting it in a certain manner and categorising it, as well as using targeted promotion on it.
-The definition does not include services whose main purpose is not to provide access to copyright protected content with the purpose of obtaining print therefrom, either directly or indirectly, by organising it and promoting it in order to attract more audiences.
-Organising and promoting content involves for example indexing the content, presenting it in a certain manner and categorising it, as well as using targeted promotion on it.
-The definition does not include services whose main purpose is not to provide access to copyright protected content with the purpose of obtaining promoting tim order to attract more audiences.
-Organising and promoting content involves for example indexing the content, presenting it in a certain manner and categorising it, as well as using targeted promotion on it.
-The definition does not include services whose main purpose purposes of which is to store and give access to the public or to stream significant amounts of copyright protected content uploaded / made available by its users, and that optimise content, and promote for profit making purposes, including amongst others displaying, tagging, curating, sequencing, the uploaded works or other subject-matter, irrespective of the means used therefor, and therefore act in an active way.
-As a consequence, they cannot benefit from the liability exemption provided for in Article 14 of Directive 2000/31/EC.
-The definition of online content sharing service providers under this Directive does not cover microenterprises and small sized enterprises within the meaning of Title I of the are those the main or one of the main purposes of which is to provide access to a large amount of copyright- protected content uploaded by their users with the purpose of obtaining profit therefrom, either directly or indirectly, by organising it and promoting it in order to attract more audiences.
-Organising and promoting content involves for example indexing the content, presenting it in a certain manner and categorising it, as well as using targeted promotion on it.
-The definition does not include services whose main purpose is not to provide access to copyright protected content with the purpose of obtaining profit from this activity.
-These include, for instance,
+The definition does not include services whose main purpose is not to provide access to copyright protected content